kinow/kinoshita.eti.br/_pages/cv.md

 ---
-title: 'Curriculum Vitae'
+title: 'CV'
 layout: page
-permalink: "/cv/"
 ---

  I am an honest, and focused Software Engineer that is always trying to deliver solutions with quality.
 I am very calm and easy-going, and enjoy a challenging work environment, Open Source, and learning about different cultures.

-I have worked in many different projects for the past ten years, in fields such as telecommunications, banking, credit, retail, insurance, and start-ups.
+I have worked in many different projects for the past ten years, in industries such as telecommunications, banking, credit, retail, insurance, and start-ups.
 Occupied different positions including programmer, quality engineer, devops, architect, full stack developer, and big data engineer.

 I am fluent in English and Portuguese, with good understanding of Spanish, and basic of Japanese.
+Attended Te Reo Māori beginner classes to learn basic vocabulary and pronunciation.

 ## <i class="fa fa-chevron-right"></i> Skills